 - dangerous to the individual or others involved

 - disrespectful to the community

 - discriminatory

 - compulsory.

-Under no circumstance should a club member be penalised or discriminated against for not participating.
+Under no circumstance should a club member be penalised or discriminated against for not particing

+penalised or discriminated against for not participating.
 Welcome games or similar activities are voluntary and will not hinder members' participation in activities.